- Free Consultation

 - Avoid passing a truck on the right hand side.
 The length of the truck increases its blind spot radius and the truck driver may not see you.

 - Do not tailgate a truck.
 If the tractor-trailer stops suddenly, your car can wind up beneath it.

 - Pay attention.
 If you see a tractor-trailer making a turn, consider the extra time it will take them to do so.
 Imagine yourself behind the wheel of the truck.

 - Make sure your car is visible to the trucker.
 Maintain a distance that allows the truck driver to see you.

 Involved in a Truck Accident?

 If you sustain personal injury as the result of an accident with a truck, it is important to seek legal counsel.
+Be sure to book and appointment with us, or if you are outside of the area, you could speak to a truck accident attorney Manning.
 It does not matter if you are the truck driver or the operator of some other motor vehicle.
 Beninato & Matrafajlo has handled these types of claims for a number of decades.
 Set up an appointment to meet with us.